Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Rooibos tea side effects

 Rooibos has multiple benefits, but as with anything you add to your diet, some people can experience side effects.
 Be mindful of how you feel after adding rooibos to your diet.
-If you’re concerned, consult your doctor before using rooibos regularly.
+If you’re concerned, consult your healthcare provider before using rooibos regularly.

 How to make rooibos tea